vitormhenrique/OctoPrint-Enclosure/README.md

 * Relay

-The relays module that I used can be found [here](https://www.amazon.com/gp/product/B0057OC6D8?psc=1&redirect=true&ref_=oh_aui_search_detailpage).
+The relays module that I used couple [SainSmart 2-Channel Relay Module](https://www.amazon.com/gp/product/B0057OC6D8?ie=UTF8&tag=3dpstuff-20&camp=1789&linkCode=xm2&creativeASIN=B0057OC6D8).
 Those relays are active low, that means that they will turn on when you put LOW on the output of your pin.
 In order to not fry your Raspberry Pi pay attention on your wiring connection: remove the jumper link and connect 3.3v to VCC, 5V to JD-VCC and Ground to GND.

 * Heater

 For heating my enclosure I got a $15 lasko inside my enclosure.
 I opened it and added a relay to the mains wire.
-If you’re uncomfortable soldering or dealing with high voltage, please check out the [PowerSwitch Tail II](http://www.powerswitchtail.com/Pages/default.aspx) .
+If you’re uncomfortable soldering or dealing with high voltage, please check out the [PowerSwitch Tail II](http://www.powerswitchtail.com/) .
 The PowerSwitch Tail II is fully enclosed, making it a lot safer.

 **CAUTION: VOLTAGE ON MAINS WIRE CAN KILL YOU, ONLY ATTEMPT TO DO THIS IF YOU KNOW WHAT YOU ARE DOING, AND DO AT YOUR OWN RISK**